Home » Indian National Congress

 Indian National Congress

-The Indian National Congress (INC) is one of the oldest and most prominent political parties in India.
-Established in 1885, the INC played a pivotal role in the Indian independence movement against British colonial rule.
+The Indian National Congress was established in the year 1885.
+The INC played a pivotal role in the Indian independence movement against British colonial rule.
 The party was founded during a session of the Indian National Congress held in Bombay (now Mumbai), to obtain a greater share in government for educated Indians.
+It evolved into a powerful movement, uniting Indians across social and regional lines to demand complete independence and shape a democratic, self-governing India.

 Indian National Congress History